gruns/blagoblag/content/drafts/service.rst

 platform or a business on, and that the `software won't act unethically`_ (such as by flagrantly violating expectations about privacy or integrity).

-And yet, across a variety of these policy areas, including as security and backwards compatibility we often fail to properly consider the effects of our actions on our users, particularly in a context of "they have bet their businesses on this".
+And yet, across a variety of these policy areas, such as security and backwards compatibility we often fail to properly consider the effects of our actions on our users, particularly in a context of "they have bet their businesses on this".
 Instead we continue to treat these projects as our hobby projects, as things we casually do on the side for fun.

-Working on `cryptography`_, and security in general, has influenced my thinking on these issues greatly.
+Working on `PyCA Cryptography`_, and security in general, has grealy influenced my thinking on these issues.
 The nature of ``cryptography`` means when we make mistakes, we put our users' businesses, and potentially their customers' personal information at risk.
 This responsibility weighs heavily on me.
 It means we try to have policies that emphasize review, it means we utilize